Anukulchandra Chakravarty: Early life and service

-Anukulchandra Chakroborty was born in the Himaitpur village of Pabna district of East Bengal, British India which is now a part of Bangladesh.
+Anukulchandra Chakroborty was born on 14th September, 1888 in the Himaitpur village of Pabna district of East Bengal, British India which is now a part of Bangladesh.
 Sivachandra Chakroborty and Monomohini Devi were his father and mother respectively.
 As a young medical student in Calcutta, Anukulchandra started serving and treating the slum dwellers in 1911.
 After six years of study, he came back to Himaitpur and began to practice medicine.
-His devotees address him as Yuga Purushottam or the Prophet of the modern age. on the other hand he is the founder of "satsanga" at deoghar in Bihar now Jharkhand.
+His devotees address him as Yuga Purushottam or the Prophet of the modern age.
+On the other hand he is the founder of Satsang at Deoghar in Bihar now Jharkhand.

-In August 1909 Anukulachandra married to Saroshi Devi.
-On November 17, 1930, he married Sarba Mangala who was the younger sister for Anukulachandra's 1st wife.
+In August 1909 Anukulachandra married Saroshibala Devi.
+On November 17, 1930, he married Sarbamangala who was the younger sister of Anukulachandra's first wife.